10 Best Front Delt Exercises To Blow Up Your Shoulders

 There are three ways I suggest you do these.

 My favorite is to stand tall with your feet about shoulder-width apart.
-Grab hold of an Olympic weight plate and hold it with both hands at about hip-high.
+Grab a hold of an Olympic weight plate and hold it with both hands at about hip-high.

 Slowly lift the plate up to about shoulder height while keeping your arms straight.